bhubie/talks/blazor-render-modes/slides/slides.md

 <!--
   - The code here shows a plain old Html form translated to razor syntax.
-      - You can see I have a NAme field I am rendering (Underlline Name)
+      - You can see I have a Name field I am rendering (Underlline Name)
+      - I declare an HTML form
       - My input is bound to the name property (Underlline Name input)
       - My Button is of typs submit (Underline Button)
       - Then the imporant part - my Name parameter is specified to be supplied from the form (underline name parameter)